-1. Boundary One: Use mechanical guidelines rather than your own intuition and judgment.
+• Boundary One: Use mechanical guidelines rather than your own intuition and judgment.

 He who trusts in himself is a fool, but he who walks in wisdom is kept safe.
 (Prov.
-28:26)

-But the fruit of the Spirit is ... self-control.
+28:26) But the fruit of the Spirit is ... self-control.
 (Gal.
 5:22-23)

 When I speak of "mechanical guidelines," I am talking about developing objective criteria for your buying and selling decisions.
-One example would be to use SMI's "Seasons of Life" risk matrix available online for free to SMI Members.
-This matrix will help you select a specific mix of stocks and fixed-income investments based on your risk tolerance and age.
+One example would be to use Sound Mind Investing's "Seasons of Life" risk matrix available online for free to SMI Members.
+This matrix will help you select a mix of stock and fixed-income investments based on your risk tolerance and age.